jenselg/obfs/README.md

     - set whether read/write operations are run asynchronously or synchronously
     - defaults to false

+    options.permissions = 'string'
+    - set read/write permissions for obj instance
+    - available permissions: 'r', 'ro', 'w', 'wo', 'rw'
+    - read only: 'r' or 'ro'
+    - write only: 'w' or 'wo'
+    - read and write: 'rw'
+    - defaults to 'rw'

 ##### Set data:

-    - All data except for non-array objects and functions, are saved in a file in 'key.data' format
+    - All data except for non-array objects and functions, are saved in a file in 'key.dat' format
     - Functions are saved in a file in 'key.js' format
     - Non-array objects are treated and created as folders, and identified with a .obj file containing the full path
     - Objects inside arrays are treated as-is and not as folders